Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Architectures

-Zephyr, a fixed-wing solar-powered \ac{HAPS} by Airbus~\cite{zephyr}, is a payload-agnostic platform providing persistent surveillance and communication.
-It supports both transparent and regenerative architectures, using either its in-house connectivity payload to extend \ac{4G}/\ac{5G} networks or other compatible technologies, enabling platform-as-a-service.
-By combining communication, monitoring, and sensing functions, Zephyr offers opportunities for intelligent network optimization and \ac{QoS} improvement.
+Zephyr, a series of \ac{HAPS} aircraft initially designed by Qinetiq and produced by Airbus, effectively became a successor of Aquila~\cite{palmer2019facebook}.
+Now it is an ongoing fixed-wing solar-powered \ac{HAPS} project by Airbus, is designed as a payload-agnostic platform capable of extended operation in the stratosphere~\cite{zephyr}.
+It provides persistent surveillance and communication services with various types of payloads.
+Zephyr supports both transparent and regenerative network architectures, utilizing either its default in-house connectivity payload designed to extend \ac{4G} and \ac{5G} networks, or by integrating other compatible technologies, thereby functioning as platform-as-a-service.
+Combining a wide range of monitoring, tracking, sensing and detection applications with a communication payload, this platform can offer great opportunities for intelligent network optimization and \ac{QoS} improvement.

-Similarly, HAPSMobile, a collaboration between AeroVironment and SoftBank~\cite{softbank2024pressrelease,haps_avinc}, plans a network of Sungliders to provide connectivity to billions lacking wireless access and to support emerging \ac{5G} and \ac{IoT} networks.
-SoftBank positions HAPS as “base stations in the sky” for wide-area coverage, recovery during large-scale disasters, and 3D connectivity for drones/UAVs in the 6G era, complementing its ongoing heavier-than-air development with lighter-than-air vehicles.
-No details found on the architecture.
-Pre-commercial stratospheric services are expected in Japan by 2026~\cite{softbank2025pressrelease}.
+Similarly, HAPSMobile, a collaborative project between AeroVironment and SoftBank, aims at establishing a network of Sungliders~\cite{softbank2024pressrelease} to provide connectivity to billions of people lacking basic wireless communication, and to supply additional bandwidth for emerging \ac{5G} and \ac{IoT} networks~\cite{haps_avinc}.
+SoftBank also announced that, in partnership with the U.S.-based company Sceye Inc., it plans to launch pre-commercial \ac{HAPS} stratospheric telecommunications services in Japan in 2026.~\cite{softbank2025pressrelease}.
+In these systems, where the \ac{HAPS} acts as a flying \ac{BS}, a regenerative payload architecture is the likely choice, although details are hard to find at this stage.

+Failures of the Loon and Aquila projects highlighted several major lessons that must be learned to enable more successful future development of \ac{HAPS}-based solutions.
+From a technological perspective, it is crucial to ensure platform maturity through iterative prototyping and proper alignment of expertise.
+Aquila’s structural integrity issues and limited endurance stemmed from insufficient aerospace-domain knowledge.
+It is also important to consider economic sustainability in addition to technical feasibility.
+Technological proof-of-concepts (e.g., Loon’s over 300-day flights or Aquila’s mmWave links) are insufficient without a viable business model.
+Early-stage techno-economic analyses, including sensitivity to subsidies or public–private partnerships, are required to avoid over-optimistic assumptions.

+Similarly, environmental and resource constraints must be accounted for in the design phase.
+Helium scarcity limited Loon’s scalability, while Aquila’s solar–battery efficiency proved inadequate under variable conditions.
+Consequently, it is essential to adopt sustainable alternatives aligned with \ac{6G} sustainability goals, emphasizing energy-efficient \ac{NTN} solutions to reduce ecological footprints.